ltelab/disdrodb/docs/source/readers.rst

         sensor_name = "LPM"  # [SPECIFY HERE THE SENSOR FOR WHICH THE READER IS DESIGNED] ds = standardize_raw_dataset(ds=ds, dict_names=dict_names, sensor_name=sensor_name)

-        # Replace occureence of NaN flags with np.nan
+        # Replace occurrence of NaN flags with np.nan
         # - Define a dictionary specifying the value(s) of NaN flags for each variable
         # - The code here below is just an example that requires to be adapted !
         # - This step might not be required with your data !